 About Field Trips and Farm Visits

 Acta Non Verba: Youth Urban Farm Project (ANV) offers outdoor educational programs to pre-K through 12th grade students, college observation activity students, and adults that includes a tour of the farm, a discovery activity, food sampling, and an age-appropriate work project.
-The Coordinator will tailor the visit according to each group’s goals, interests, and time frame.
-Please click here to complete the field trip application!
+Our Farm Manager will tailor the visit according to each group’s goals, interests, and time frame.

 Scheduling Your Field Trip

 Field trips are generally available 9:30 – 11:30 a.m. and 1:00 – 5:00 p.m. on weekdays.
 If you have special scheduling requests let us know and we may be able to make adjustments.
-Please contact Aaron De La Cerda at email@example.com or 510-878-7235 to schedule your field trip.
+Please contact Aaron De La Cerda at email@example.com or 510-878-7235 with any questions.

 $200 is our base price, but are flexible depending on how long the field trip lasts, how many participants, what type of activity, and if ANV will be providing snacks from the farm.